smartcatai/translation-manager-for-wp/readme.txt

 Please note!
 For this plugin to work, you need to install the Polylang plugin first.

-1. Install the Translation Connectors plugin manually with an FTP client by navigating to '/wp-content/plugins/translation-connectors/', or automatically through the upload feature in the WordPress dashboard.
+1. Install the Smartcat Translation Manager plugin manually with an FTP client by navigating to '/wp-content/plugins/translation-connectors/', or automatically through the upload feature in the WordPress dashboard.
 1. Install and then activate [Polylang plugin](https://wordpress.org/plugins/polylang/) on the “Plugins” page.
-1. Activate the Translation Connectors plugin.
+1. Activate the Smartcat Translation Manager plugin.
 1. Sign up to [Smartcat](https://www.smartcat.ai), go to the [API page](https://smartcat.ai/ApiAccess/Credentials) and generate an API key.
-1. Back in Wordpress, go to the plugin’s settings page (Settings→Translation Connectors) and enter your API credentials.
+1. Back in Wordpress, go to the plugin’s settings page (Settings→Smartcat Translation Manager) and enter your API credentials.

 You’re all set!
 The world is waiting for your content, so go ahead and translate it in a simple and quick way.